Creation of a 58-Acre Public Park

 Additional park contribution of $20 Million to the City of Miami

-More than $40 Million in new yearly tax revenue
+$42.7 Million in annual tax revenue

 Overwhelming Support from Voters